 There are three main categories of hiking expenses that you are going to need to fund:

 If you never leave the country or for that matter only ever drive to your hikes, then transport costs will be less of an issue.
 Having said that, in December 2018 we did the Kangaroo Island Wilderness Trail in South Australia and drove the 1000+ km, then put the car on a ferry.
 Cheaper than flying, even with the fuel and ferry costs and we had our own car on the Island and in Adelaide.
-The biggest expense here was the approximately $400 in petrol but spilt between two. the cost was not so bad.
+The biggest expense here was the approximately $400 in petrol bill spilt between two; the cost was not so bad.
 If you want to get really picky here you should also consider the wear and tear on your vehicle.

 If you do fly to your hiking destination, particularly if you’re going overseas, then travel can potentially be a big expense depending on your preferred level of comfort.
 I’m too old and too large to travel long haul in economy; I’ve done my time down the back end of the plane so depending on what sort of deal is available, I will travel premium economy or business (if I can get a really good deal) when heading off overseas.
 I also prefer to use the major carriers as I find the less well known airlines typically have poorer service, and smaller seating.
-Generalisations I know but one borne from my experience.
+Generalisations I know but one borne from my own experience.

 Accomodation costs can vary depending on whether you choose to stay in the local back packers or hotels/motels at the start and the end of your trips and for rest days mid trip.